MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-dev.md

 ## Key concepts

-A *web application* is any web-based application that allows user to login, whereas a *resource server* will either accept or deny access after validating `access_token`.
+A *web application* is any web-based application that allows user to sign in.
+A *resource server* will either accept or deny access after validating `access_token`.
 We will cover 4 scenarios in this guide:

 1. Accessing a web application.
 1. Web application accessing resource servers.